The older you get, the more you realise that there is actually no such thing as normal.

 This was the village that raised me, yet looking back now, the dysfunction in my household seemed mediocre when compared to some of the goings-on within our area.

 Firstly, we had the ‘screaming family’ down the road.

-This rag-tag collection of misfits seemed intent on making the entire neighborhood aware of any discrepancies they encountered throughout the day, culminating in the father of their household regularly sleeping naked on their front lawn.
+This rag-tag collection of misfits seemed intent on making the entire neighborhood aware of issues that they encountered throughout the day, culminating in the father of their household regularly sleeping naked on their front lawn.

 Next, we had the ‘car people’ who lived across the road.

-A group of rustic faux mechanics who’s front yard looked like a stripped car lot.
-Not only could they get you any car part you wanted for extremely cheap, they could actually help you get your car back, if it went missing; and they happened to like you.
+A group of rustic faux-mechanics who’s front yard looked like a stripped car lot.
+Not only could they get you any car part you wanted for extremely cheap, but they could also actually help you get your car back if it went missing, and they happened to like you.